datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 | Goodreads     | --           | 1         |   +0.18 |
 | Babelio       | --           |  --       |   1     |

 Yes all scores are positively correlated but not by much.
 It seems reviewers give on average similar rating, but only agree moderately on which books are good or bad.
-This is especially true between Babelio and the other sites, where cultural differences seems to be at play.
+This is especially obvious between Babelio and other sites, where cultural differences seem to be at play.

 ## Duplicated Reviews